networking/init-cms-sandbox/README.md

 **IMPORTANT NOTICE** This project is in Beta stage, however we are currently developing customer projects on this platform.

-A demo of the CMS can be found at [demo.initcms.com](http://demo.initcms.com) The login is:
+A demo of the CMS can be found at [demo.initcms.com](http://demo.initcms.com)

+The administration is located at [demo.initcms.com/admin](http://demo.initcms.com/admin) The login is:
 User: admin
 Password: initcms

-The Demo is reset every 3 hours.
+The Demo is reset every 24 hours.

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.